 Ready?
 Set?
 Let’s try to imagine the ecliptic, or sun’s yearly path across our sky.
-Then I’ll point out some planets in the evening sky that can help you find the ecliptic, in your night sky.
+Three bright stars and two planets in the June evening sky can help you find the ecliptic crossing your sky tonight.

 The video below does a good job at showing the ecliptic for what it really is.
 It’s really a function of Earth’s orbit around the sun, but appeared to the early stargazers as simply the sun’s yearly path in front of the backdrop stars.
 They thought the Earth was stationary, while the sun revolved around it.
 But of course Earth goes around the sun, and the sun’s apparent motion through the heavens is a reflection of our planet’s orbit.

-So astronomers use the word ecliptic to mean both the imaginary great circle etched onto the surface of an imaginary celestial sphere, and also to mean the plane of Earth’s orbit around the sun.
+So astronomers use the word ecliptic to mean both the imaginary great circle etched onto the surface of an imaginary celestial sphere, and the plane of Earth’s orbit around the sun.
 The ecliptic is a projection of Earth’s orbital plane onto the stars.
-We call those special stars and constellations along the sun’s annual path the Zodiac.
+We call those special stars and constellations along the sun’s annual path the zodiac.

 Because the solar system planets orbit the sun on nearly the same plane that the Earth circles the sun, practiced sky gazers know to look for the planets on or near the ecliptic.

-Bottom line: Spot three brilliant planets and three bright stars.
+Bottom line: Spot two brilliant planets and three bright stars.
 Then use your mind’s eye to imagine the ecliptic, or sun’s path, crossing your night sky.